radius-project/docs/docs/content/guides/tooling/bicepconfig/overview/index.md

 ---
 type: docs
-title: "Bicep configuration file"
+title: "Overview: Bicep configuration file"
-linkTitle: "Bicep configuration"
+linkTitle: "Overview"
 description: "Setup the Bicep configuration file with Radius-managed types"
-weight: 200
+weight: 100
 categories: "Overview"
-tags: ["Bicep"]
+tags: ["Bicep", "bicepconfig"]
 ---

 In order to use the features provided by the official Bicep compiler with Radius, certain configurations need to be defined.
 These are defined in a `bicepconfig.json` file that lives in your application's directory.
 There are two ways to generate a `bicepconfig.json` with Radius.